Iron Poisoning (Hemachromatosis) in Horses

 Symptoms of iron toxicosis vary in accordance with the underlying cause.
 It can be further characterized as acute or chronic.

 Left untreated, acute iron toxicosis ultimately leads to liver failure and accumulation of ammonia in the bloodstream due to impaired liver function.
-Symptoms of ammonia accumulation (hepatic encephalopathy) include:

-Risk Factors
+Risk factors

-If iron over-supplementation is suspected, immediate veterinary attention is crucial in ensuring a favorable prognosis.
+If iron oversupplementation is suspected, immediate veterinary attention is crucial in ensuring a favorable prognosis.

-Foals are more susceptible to over-supplementation due to their lower body weight, which makes the toxic dose of iron much smaller than in adult horses.
+Foals are more susceptible to oversupplementation due to their lower body weight, which makes the toxic dose of iron much smaller than in adult horses.
 Horses given iron supplements are more likely to develop iron toxicosis.

-Possible Causes
+Possible causes

 Causes of iron toxicosis include: